Which training plan is best for me?

 Does the plan account for my personal, work or racing schedule?

-No. These training plans are generic, in that they are not specific to one individual or race schedule.
+No. These training plans are pre-built, in that they are not specific to one individual or race schedule.
 You essentially pull the training plan off the shelf and apply it to your season, working your race schedule into the plan.
+If you need to switch days and are unsure the best way to adapt your plan, post a questions on our Athlete Support Forum and a coach will advise you.

 I still have questions about which plan is best for me.
 Can you help?